sunjerry019/photonLauncher/README.md

  >
  > Pale Blue Dot, Carl Sagan

-Github repo for the Photonics Lab at Hwa Chong Institution.
-A collection of scripts that control equipment, as well as administrative and housekeeping tools.
+Github repository for the collection of scripts that we have made in this neverending journey of scientific exploration.
+Scripts include equipment control, as well as administrative and housekeeping tools.

+As of 05/2019, some scripts specific to the Hwa Chong Photonics Lab has been moved to the ```0_hcphotonics``` folder.
+They are all working, just irrelevant.

 Some documentation may be unavailable, and we apologise for the inconvenience.
 Contact the authors for additional information.

 **Documentation for individual scripts / experiments can be found in their respective folders.**